YuliannkA/YuliannkA.github.io/README.md

 ![Image](https://github.com/YuliannkA/YuliannkA.github.io/blob/master/obesity.png)

 and of course lots of genetically modified products and just simply unnatural components that are foreign to our bodies - cause not desirable conditions.
-For example trigured female hormones can make them suffer during pregnancies, if they are even able to concieve.
+For example triggered female hormones can make them suffer during pregnancies, if they are even able to concieve.

 ![Image](https://github.com/YuliannkA/YuliannkA.github.io/blob/master/pregnancies.png)

 But at the same time there are so many knowledgable doctors out there.
 Dietologists and nutritionist, but our fast forward life doesn't allow us margin to gain proper knowledge.